dccp/zeppelin/README.md

 Success!
 Node is running on localhost:8000, and expects eth/AZ on localhost:8080.

 ## Check the status of a mini-Zeppelin
-The status is available on bobchain.companyname.website.
+The status is available on http://zep.qng.se.

 Protocol | Port
 ---------|-----